MicrosoftDocs/azure-docs-powershell.id-ID/azps-6.6.0/Az.Network/New-AzVirtualHubVnetConnection.md

                         }
 PS C:\> New-AzVirtualHubVnetConnection -ResourceGroupName $rgName -VirtualHubName $virtualHubName -Name "testvnetconnection" -RemoteVirtualNetwork $remoteVirtualNetwork -RoutingConfiguration $routingconfig
 ```
 The above will create a new routing configuration and create static routes in the routing config with the next hop as a specified IP address.
-Konfigurasi perutean ini selanjutnya bisa disampaikan ke New-AzVirtualHubVnetConnection sebagai parameter -RoutingConfiguration.
+Konfigurasi perutean ini kemudian bisa disampaikan ke New-AzVirtualHubVnetConnection sebagai parameter -RoutingConfiguration.

 ## PARAMETERS